 As you're setting your budget, don't forget to build in a buffer so you're prepared for any last-minute expenses, whether they're from extra wedding-dress alternations, an issue with catering, or having to replace wilted flowers.

 You can also consider wedding insurance.
 Benefits vary by policy but can protect you financially if people are injured or if your venue is damaged during your ceremony or reception, as well as reimburse you if your wedding is unexpectedly canceled or postponed.
-Depending on what coverage you choose, wedding insurance typically costs between $125 and $550.4
+Depending on what coverage you choose, wedding insurance typically costs between $100-$1,000.2

 3. Pick the right date and time

-In 2022, the typical couple celebrated tying the knot in a wedding venue that cost more than $11,000.5 You may be able to cut down that number by picking a less popular date.
-Wedding venues often give discount rates during their "off season," which is usually December and February, though this varies by location.
+In 2023, the typical wedding venue cost more than $13,000.3 You may be able to reduce the cost by picking a less popular date.
+Wedding venues often give discounted rates during their "off season," which is usually December and February, although it varies by location.
 Peak wedding season, when you're likely to see the highest prices, is usually June through September.

 Similarly, not getting married on a Saturday may offer some added savings.
-In addition to providing cheaper venue rates, a weekday wedding may also help your guests save on travel costs, even if they have to sacrifice some vacation time.
-Keep in mind, though, that if you do choose to have your wedding on a weekday, you should be prepared for more guests to decline your invitation.
-But if that doesn't bother you, you'll save even more with a smaller guest list.
+In addition to providing cheaper venue rates, a weekday wedding may help your guests save on travel costs, even if they have to sacrifice some vacation time.
+Keep in mind, if you choose to have your wedding on a weekday, be prepared for more guests to decline your invitation.
+If that doesn't bother you, you'll save even more with a smaller guest list.

 4. Look into nontraditional venues

-You don't have to head to city hall or have your wedding in a religious space to save on venue fees.
-Consider unconventional spaces with smaller fees—like outdoor spots (such as public parks and beaches), vacation rentals (if permitted by the property owner), museums, and breweries and distilleries.
+You don't have to marry at city hall or have your wedding in a religious space to save on venue fees.
+Consider unconventional spaces that offer smaller fees.
+Outdoor spots (like public parks and beaches), vacation rentals (if permitted by the property owner), museums, and breweries and distilleries are options to consider.

 5. Be thoughtful about the guest list

 Outside of the venue, how many guests you have can make the biggest impact on the overall cost of your wedding.
 Once you and your partner have agreed on whom to invite, consider your guidelines about kids and plus-ones.
-You might decide to make your wedding adults only and offer plus-ones only to those in long-term relationships.
+You might decide to make your wedding adults only or limit your plus-one invitations.

 6. Go digital with your invitations

-Between save-the-dates, invitations, RSVP cards, and day-of stationery (such as menus and place cards), couples spent an average of $510 on wedding stationery in 2022.6 To cut paper costs, consider mailing just one invitation per guest with instructions to RSVP online.
-You'll save even more if you use digital invitations and mail physical invitations only to friends and relatives you know will expect and treasure them.
+Between save-the-dates, invitations, RSVP cards, and day-of stationery (such as menus and place cards), couples spent an average of $530 on wedding stationery in 2023.4 To cut paper costs, consider mailing just one invitation per household with instructions to RSVP online.
+You'll save even more if you use digital invitations and mail physical invitations only to friends and relatives you know will treasure them.

 7. Rethink your wedding attire